Lady Susan: Main characters

-The main character is aged about 35 or 36 years old (middle-aged for the time).
+Lady Susan Vernon is aged about 35 or 36 years old (middle-aged for the time).
 She is the daughter of an earl.
 She is a widow of just a few months, who is known to flagrantly manipulate and seduce single and married men alike.
 As she has been left in a financially precarious state due to the death of her first husband, she uses flirtation and seduction to gain her objectives and maintain a semblance of her former opulent lifestyle.
 As a widow and a mother, her main goals are to quickly marry off her daughter Frederica (of whom she is contemptuous, regarding her as stupid and stubborn) to a wealthy man, and to marry an even better match herself.
-Mrs. Vernon describes her as: ...really excessively pretty. ...
+Catherine Vernon describes her as: ...really excessively pretty. ...
 I have seldom seen so lovely a woman as Lady Susan.
 She is delicately fair, with fine grey eyes and dark eyelashes; and from her appearance one would not suppose her more than five and twenty, though she must in fact be ten years older.
 I was certainly not disposed to admire her ... but I cannot help feeling that she possesses an uncommon union of symmetry, brilliancy and grace.
 Lady Susan is cold towards her daughter, for whom she feels little or no affection: she calls her "a stupid girl" who "has nothing to recommend her."
 It is possible that Jane Austen drew on the character of the mother of her neighbour, a beautiful Mrs. Craven, who had actually treated her daughters quite cruelly, locking them up, beating and starving them, till they ran away from home or married beneath their class to escape.
-There is an ironic contrast between the beautiful but determinedly chaste Susannah of the Bible and Lady Susan.